Current SPROUT Projects

 Tuberculosis Drug Design

-Tuberculosis (TB) is a disease caused by bacteria called Mycobacterium tuberculosis (Mtb).
-Each year there are more than 10 million new cases of TB and more than 1 million deaths.
 The current therapy for TB typically requires 4 drugs and takes 6 months.
-The Hedstrom lab has identified a promising new target, IMPDH, for next-generation TB drugs that could reduce the number of drugs needed to treat TB and the amount of time patients require treatment.
+Lizbeth Hedstrom's lab has identified a promising new target, IMPDH, for next-generation TB drugs that could reduce the number of drugs needed to treat TB and the amount of time patients require treatment.

 Sulfur-stabilized HIV Vaccine Antigens

-Many protective antibodies to HIV bind to carbohydrates on the HIV protein.
+Many antibodies that protect against HIV bind to carbohydrates on the HIV protein.
 Thus, Brandeis vaccine researchers are interested in using these carbohydrates as HIV vaccines.
-Isaac Krauss and Leiming Tian are working on a novel HIV vaccine that may also have applications to other infectious diseases plus certain cancers.
+Isaac Krauss and Leiming Tian are working on a novel vaccine platform technology that may also have applications to other infectious diseases plus certain cancers.